-Was the Zodiac Killer influenced in his actions, reading about the New York bombings, determined to bring the fear it created into the heart of California and part influencing his style of writing within the Dragon Card itself.
+Was the Zodiac Killer influenced in his actions, by reading about the New York bombings, determined to bring the fear it created into the heart of California and part influencing his style of writing within the Dragon card itself?

-Of course the Zodiac Killer never followed through on any of his explosive threats and his later correspondence appeared more of an attempt to maintain his share of the headlines.
-He knew very well that the authorities would have to consider his threats as real and seemed to delight in this fact.
+Of course the Zodiac Killer never followed through on any of his explosive threats, and his later correspondence appeared more of an attempt to maintain his share of the headlines.
+He knew very well that the authorities would have to consider his threats as real and seemed to delight in the terror they created.